promisegrid/grid-poc/x/rfc/draft-promisegrid.md

    prevHashes
       An array of one or more hash values representing the immediate previous internal node(s) in the DAG.
-This field supports replayability and consistency checks.
+These hash pointers, encoded with DAG-CBOR, provide the basis for linking messages in an IPLD structure, ensuring verifiable history and replayability.

    signature
-      A COSE-encapsulated digital signature covering the fields of the message.
+      A COSE-encapsulated digital signature covering the message’s fields.
-      This signature provides in-band security guaranteeing the authenticity and the promise integrity of the message.
+      This signature guarantees both authenticity of the issuing agent and the integrity of the promise embedded in the message.

 3.2.
 Operation Types

    PromiseGrid supports several operation types.
 The following sub-sections describe each supported type along with an example JSON representation (for human readability) that is subsequently encoded in CBOR.

 3.2.1.
 Insert Operation

    The insert operation signals the addition of a new event into a worldline.
-   The payload conveys a promise to insert data along with relevant metadata.
+   The payload conveys a promise to insert data along with necessary metadata.

    Example: